vlitzke/jekyll-theme-prologue/reading-list.md

 - Patterson, James: *Juror No. 3*
 - Patterson, James: *Worst Case*
 - Pirsig, Robert: *Zen and the Art of Motorcycle Maintenance* (well, half of it)
+- Plaza, Aubrey and Murphy, Dan: *The Legend of the Christmas Witch*
 - Poehler, Amy: *Yes Please*
 - Pratchett, Terry: *The Colour of Magic*
 - Pratchett, Terry: *The Light Fantastic*